magicalbob/ChunkWrap/README.md

 ## State File

-ChunkWrap creates a `.chunkwrap_state` file in the current directory to track progress.
+chunkwrap creates a `.chunkwrap_state` file in the current directory to track progress.
 Delete this file or use `--reset` to start over with a new file or prompt.

 ## Use Cases